ExplorerRay/ITPE-report/README.md

 # ITPE-report
 ITPE report tool - Used to fetch power info from existing exporter and generate report for perf &amp; energy

+This tool currently utilizes Prometheus with Kepler (v0.8.0) as energy data source.

 ## Usage

 ### Host